The Fast and the Furious (2001 film): Cast

-The central cast is rounded out by Ted Levine and Thom Barry as Tanner and Bilkins respectively, members of the team that organized the investigation to place Brian undercover.
+The central cast is rounded out by Ted Levine and Thom Barry as Tanner and Bilkins, respectively, members of the team that organized the investigation to place Brian undercover, and Matt Schulze as Vince, a member of Dom's crew and his childhood friend.
 Noel Gugliemi appears as Hector, the organizer of the drag race.
-Musician and rapper Ja Rule and car tuner R.J. de Vera also act as Edwin and Danny, fellow drivers at the drag race who race against Dominic and Brian.
+Musician and rapper Ja Rule and car tuner R.J. de Vera also act as Edwin and Danny, fellow drivers at the drag race who race against Dom and Brian.
 Vyto Ruginis plays Harry, an informant and owner of The Racer's Edge.
 Reggie Lee portrays Lance Nguyen, Tran's cousin, and right-hand man.
 Neal H. Moritz and Rob Cohen both appear in cameos; Moritz plays an unnamed driver of a black Ferrari F355 convertible who is given a challenge by Brian, while Cohen plays a Pizza Hut delivery man.
+Gugliemi has reprised his role as Hector in future Fast & Furious movies, and has also played similar characters with the same name in other films and TV shows.